Maryland Labor Laws Guide

 Regarding employee privacy in the workplace, Maryland has the Username and Password Privacy Protection Law.

-Based on this law, an employer cannot ask an employee to provide their username and password for their private social media accounts for any reason.
+Under this law, an employer cannot ask employees to provide their usernames and passwords for their private social media accounts for any reason.

 However, the employer is allowed to:

-The State of Maryland allows employers to conduct phone call surveillance in cases where it is essential for the job being performed (such as customer service calls).
+The State of Maryland allows employers to conduct phone call surveillance in cases essential for the job being performed (such as customer service calls).

 Employers are generally prohibited from recording or tapping into employees’ personal calls or in-person conversations.